yuanxy92/AutoWhiteBalance/README.md

 efficient and robust white balance algorithm

 ## Introduction
-Try to implement google's white balance paper:
+Try to implement google's white balance paper: (The training code is based on google's ffcc code using Matlab, https://github.com/google/ffcc ).
+I modified the code to get a simplified version with one kernel only for my own project.

 > Barron, Jonathan T. "Convolutional color constancy."
 In Proceedings of the IEEE International Conference on Computer Vision, pp. 379-387.
 2015.